cloudmesh-community/hid-sp18-602/project-code/README.md

 * Copy paste the external IP of the yelplabel-frontend service, which is type Load-Balancer and port, on to your browser, and

-* It takes few sec for the images to load from  yelp dataset and label them using Vision API.
-After, few minutes, the browser will be populated with labeled images.
+* It takes few seconds for the images to load from  yelp dataset and label them using Vision API.
+Then the browser should be populated with labeled images.